geopython/pygeoapi/docker/examples/README.md

 The [mongo](mongo) example demonstrates a docker compose configuration to run pygeoapi with local MongoDB backend.

-The [MVT-elastic](MVT-elastic) example demonstrates a docker compose configuration to run pygeoapi with local Elasticsearch MVT backend.
+The [mvt-elastic](mvt-elastic) example demonstrates a docker compose configuration to run pygeoapi with local Elasticsearch MVT backend.

-The [MVT-tippecanoe](MVT-tippecanoe) example demonstrates a docker compose configuration to run pygeoapi with tiles on disk, pre-generated using the Tippecanoe backend.
+The [mvt-tippecanoe](mvt-tippecanoe) example demonstrates a docker compose configuration to run pygeoapi with tiles on disk, pre-generated using the Tippecanoe backend.

 The [sensorthings](sensorthings) example demonstrates various pygeoapi implementations of SensorThings API endpoints.